 A major strength of modern monetary theory (MMT) is that it starts from relationships that must hold true at the aggregate level, and then ensures that any behavioral assumptions that go beyond what immediately follows from these aggregate relationships (and so are contestable) are fully consistent with the accounting identities.
 The same can be said of Keynes, Kalecki, Marx, and also to some extent the classical political economists (for instance, in their analysis of broad class behavior).
 MMT is the result of applying macro consistent reasoning in a way that takes account of institutional features of modern monetary systems.

 But while macro consistency has guided MMT economists, and in varying degrees Keynes, Kalecki, Marx, and the classical political economists, it has not guided neoclassical macroeconomists, who have tried to start at the individual level and then simply add up (aggregate) individual results to obtain a picture of the aggregate economy.
 Starting from the micro and reasoning up to the macro, as the neoclassicals do, results in many fallacies of composition.
-Neoclassical general equilibrium theorists have themselves uncovered many of these fallacies of composition or aggregation problems.
+Neoclassical general equilibrium theorists have themselves uncovered various aggregation problems.
 They run so deep that basically neoclassical macroeconomics cannot say anything of much interest about the aggregate economy without either assuming a 'single commodity world' or a 'single consumer world'.
 Otherwise, there is no sound basis for aggregating the individual decisions of investors, producers, consumers, etc.

 None of this is to suggest that there is only one valid theory of the aggregate economy.
 There is more than one way to conceive of economic behavior that is consistent with the macroeconomic accounting identities.
 However, if a theory is not macro consistent, it cannot be a valid theory of the aggregate economy.